cosimograssi95/Plugins/CascadeStatusAll/README.md

 You want to deactivate a parent record and all its children/subchildren state, stopping at a certain entity.
 `entitiesLogicalNamesToExclude` takes precedence over `entitiesLogicalNamesToInclude`.
+If children of entities listed in `entitiesLogicalNamesToExclude` are also children of another entity included in the process, those will be processed normally.

 **Input:**